anetczuk/LinakDeskApp/README.md

 ## Development

 Project contains several tools and features that facilitate development and maintenance of the project.

+All tests, linters and content generators can be executed by simple script `./process-all.sh`.

+In case of pull requests please run `process-all.sh` before the request.

 ### Static code check